christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 -   Onias II = Simeon the Righteous aka Simeon the Just aka Shimon HaTzaddik who was the Kohen Gadol High Priest.
 -   Onias III = Qumran Teacher of Righteousness in the Dead Sea Scrolls.
-    'The Anointed One' which in Hebrew is 'moshiach' and often translated as 'messiah'.
-In Greek, 'The Anointed One' is Chréstos/Christ.
+    "The Anointed One" which in Hebrew is "moshiach" and often translated as "messiah".
+In Greek, "The Anointed One" is Chréstos/Christ.
 -   Paul the Apostle = likely a composite character or an avatar/cipher.
 Four suspects for having taking on the character are: 1)Saulus ben Antipater who was the son of Antipater/Herod Antipas the Tetrarch, grandson of King Herod